hemantchavan25/Agentic_AI/README.md

 # Agentic_AI
 # How to create the Groq key

- >create account by console.groq.com
+ 1.create account by console.groq.com
- >click on API KEy
+ 2.click on API KEy
- >creat api key
+ 3.creat api key
- >save that api key in safe place
+ 4.save that api key in safe place
- >install phidata -- pip install phidata
+ 5.install phidata -- pip install phidata